-Setting Settin Questions to Ask Instruction Examples Assessment Examples Students who are easily distracted or concentrate best in small groups Does the student get distracted easily by others?
+Setting Questions to Ask Instruction Examples Assessment Examples Students who are easily distracted or concentrate best in small groups Does the student get distracted easily by others?
 Does the student struggle to stay on task?
-Does the student exhibit disruptive behaviors?
-Change of room or location Earphones or headphones Small group Change in location (not in Familiar test administrato Preferential seating Specialized furniture Frequent breaks Breaks as needed Testing over multiple days school setting) or
+Does the student exhibit disruptive behaviors? s school setting) or